accesscode-2-2/unit-0/project/tictactoe.md

 # Tic Tac Toe

-The purpose of this project is to create a fully functional tic tac toe game.
+The purpose of this project is to create a fully functional tic tac toe command line application.

 You application should have the following properites: